What are the best solar panels to install at my home or business?

 However, these reports will test a single panel from each chosen line from the manufacturers providing samples for testing.
 They will subject each solar panel to different testing and then rank them on the individual tests.
 This is very useful, but in the real world a warranty claim would most likely be necessary if you purchased a solar panel that was part of a “bad batch” of panels from any manufacturer.
 This could come from any manufacturer, regardless of how great their singular panel does in the lab testing.
 All of the solar panels in this article come from reputable manufacturers, and some do better than others in the DNV-GL testing.
 So, we can use this testing to look at the overall reliability of a solar module, it does not mean you are definitely not going to have any reliability issues with your own chosen solar panels.

 For this reason, we believe the best way of ticking this box is to come back to how likely the manufacturer will be there to help you of there ever is a warranty claim, and how likely is the solar retailer you have bought your solar panels from likely to be there to help.
-Rather than spending your time reading various reports and trying to become an expert on solar panel reliability testing, our advice would be finding a manufacturer who is most likely to be around in the long-term, and a solar retailer who is most likely to be there too!
+Rather than spending your time reading various reports and trying to become an expert on solar panel reliability testing to work out which is the best solar panel in 2022.
+Our advice would be finding a manufacturer who is most likely to be around in the long-term, and a solar retailer who is most likely to be there too!

 This may seem like a cop-out and we could take a much closer look at how the individual solar panels perform in reliability tests, but realistically the most important factor here is how well you are going to be looked after if something does go wrong!
 In addition to this, as mentioned we are only looking at reputable solar panel manufacturers in this article so if you stick to this list, most will do well in the various lab testing reports.